jayj/Grid-Columns-Quicktag-Button/README.md

 Grid-Columns-Quicktag-Button
 ============================

-Adds a button, with settings, for the &lt;a href="http://wordpress.org/extend/plugins/grid-columns/">Grid Columns shortcode plugin&lt;/a> to the WordPress editor.
+Adds a button, with settings, for the [Grid Columns shortcode plugin](http://wordpress.org/extend/plugins/grid-columns/) to the WordPress editor.